Skip to main content

 • Expectancy: The average amount you can expect to win (or lose) per trade over time.

-Picking the right tool to test your trading ideas is a game-changer.
+Picking the right tool to test your trading ideas can make a real difference.
 A good platform lets you see if your strategy might work in the real world, while a clunky one can leave you with false confidence.
-It’s like having a reliable simulator before you take the driver's seat.

 PlatformBest ForKey Features